glytoucan/glytoucan/system/registration_flow.md

 The GlyTouCan project has created a framework for storing glycoinfo data into RDF.
 This section will describe the parent class functionality that are inherited.
 It is a high-level view of the framework intentions.

 The main purpose of this framework is to give developers a simple interface to query and store GlyTouCan RDF repository data.
-By simply inheriting the parent classes, an instance of an RDF DAO is made available, thus an interface to execute any SPARQL.
+By simply inheriting the parent classes, an instance of an RDF DAO is made available.
+This allows for the module to execute any SPARQL necessary.
 This way there is no need to worry about the complex details regarding how to connect to the RDF Triplestore, software driver dependencies, transactions, and error handling.
 The [logging](/system/logging) system is also made available, for a very simple method to communicate to the end user the status of the program.

 As an example the following is the interface of GlycoSequence RDF processing.
 This is the minimal interface required by a module to process a user input GlycoSequence.
 ```
-public interface GlycoSequenceResourceProcess {
+public interface GlycoSequenceResourceProcess extends ResourceProcess {
-	public ResourceProcessResult processGlycoSequence(String sequence) throws ResourceProcessException;
+	public ResourceProcessResult processGlycoSequence(String sequence, String contributorId) throws ResourceProcessException;
+}

+public interface ResourceProcess {
+	public SparqlDAO getSparqlDAO();

+	public void setSparqlDAO(SparqlDAO sparqlDAO);
 }
 ```